EU Postgraduate Research Fees 2019/2020

-The annual fee for Full-time EU Postgraduate Research students commencing in 2018/19 is €5,507 which includes a €7 USI/Students' Union Levy.
+The fee for Full-time EU Postgraduate Research students per annum is €5,507 which includes a €7 USI/Students' Union Levy.

 The Fees are charged annually over 2 years for a Masters, and 3 years for a PhD Full-time.

 Students who require additional time to complete their studies will be charged €757 for 1 additional year and €120 per annum thereafter.

 Part-time Postgraduate students are liable for 50% of the above fees €2750 per annum over